moby/libentitlement/README.md

   - a security profile with `security_profile.Profile` type (for now it's an OCI specs struct)
   - an entitlement parameter if the entitlement needs one (other than `VoidEntitlement`)

+Default entitlements can be found in `defaults`.

+Currently implemented:
+- `network.none` as `defaults.NetworkNoneEntitlement`

 ## Example
 A quick example on how to use entitlements in your container manager:
 ```golang